Diffusion of impurities in a moderately dense confined granular gas: Impurities immersed in a confined granular gas

 The impurities may freely loose or gain momentum and energy in its interactions with the particles of the granular gas.
 Consequently, the momentum and energy are not invariants of the collision operator $J_{0}[{\bf v}|f_0,f]$.
 Only the number density $n_0$ is conserved; its continuity equation can be directly obtained from Eq.\ (\ref{2.1}) as

 where

 is the mass flux for the impurities, relative to the local flow ${\bf U}$.
-Although the granular temperature $T$ is the relevant one at a hydrodynamic level, an interesting quantity at a kinetic level is the local temperature of the intruder $T_0$.
-This quantity measures the mean kinetic energy of the intruder.
+Although the granular temperature $T$ is the relevant one at a hydrodynamic level, an interesting quantity at a kinetic level is the local temperature of the \vicente{impurities (or tracer particles)} $T_0$.
+This quantity measures the mean kinetic energy of the impurities.
 It is defined as

-As confirmed by kinetic theory calculations and computer simulations, \cite{BSG20} the global temperature $T$ and the intruder temperature $T_0$ are in general different.
+As confirmed by kinetic theory calculations and computer simulations, \cite{BSG20} the global temperature $T$ and the temperature of impurities $T_0$ are in general different.
 This means that the granular energy per particle is not equally distributed between both species of the mixture.